-All duffels must be shipped to and from camp regardless of whether your camper is flying to camp or arriving on our chartered buses.
-Duffels cannot be taken on our buses.
+All duffels must be shipped to and from camp regardless of whether your camper is flying to camp or arriving on our buses and must be delivered to camp prior to camper arrival.

+R&B Camp Baggage

-R&B CAMP BAGGAGE 603-536-2197 | INFO@RBCAMPBAGGAGE.COM WWW.RBCAMPBAGGAGE.COM
+603-536-2197 | info@rbcampbaggage.com rbcampbaggage.com

-R&B Camp Baggage will again ship our campers' duffels to and from camp.
+R&B Camp Baggage will ship our campers' duffels to and from camp.
 They have consistently provided Walt Whitman families with prompt, efficient and courteous service.
 Please note the following regarding R&B:

-- Please register and pay online at http://www.rbcampbaggage.com - To qualify for early registration, and to be assured of service, you must enroll prior to May 1st. - Baggage tags and instructions will be sent soon after you sign-up.
-You will receive your final pickup date and time confirmation around June 1st through R&B's portal.
+- Please register and pay online at rbcampbaggage.com - To qualify for early registration, and to be assured of service, you must enroll prior to May 1. - Baggage tags and instructions will be sent soon after you sign-up.
+You will receive your final pickup date and time confirmation around June 1 through R&B's portal.
 Pickup dates by area will be posted on the R&B website.